TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-06-18-14-surprising-tip-from-selling-is-human-to-influence-others.md

 ## 10. Langauge Hacking

-Daniel shares a link to [Get ready for your pitch](http://www.danpink.com/pitch) and also talks about **1 word pitch**.
+Daniel shares a link to [Get ready for your pitch](http://www.danpink.com/pitch) and also talks about **1-word pitch**.
 What's that?

 - Google - "search"
 - Facebook - "social networks"
 - Rector - "instant upgrades"
 - Your-project - ?

-People needs to associate your with **the 1 word**.
+People need to associate yours with **the 1 word**.
 Pick it and take it!

 <br>